Artist: Pet Shop Boys

 Whether or not you agree that Always On My Mind is the Pet Shop Boys’ best song is another matter.
 There are so many to choose from.
 But I believe it to be the case.
 And that’s not to belittle the rich catalogue of hits they’ve written for themselves.
 I love those, too.
 The Pet Shops Boys are among this country’s finest ever singles artists.

-Since it is a cover – and there will be further covers in The 143 as a great song is not a great song without a great version; I’m even hovering over another cover by Willie Nelson for inclusion – I feel duty bound to tell you that it was a country tune written by Johnny Christopher, Mark James and Wayne Carson, and first recorded by Brenda Lee in 1972.
+Since it is a cover – and a great song is not a great song without a great version – I am duty bound to tell you that it was a country tune written by Johnny Christopher, Mark James and Wayne Carson, and first recorded by Brenda Lee in 1972.
 The torrid Elvis version came out the same year – such haste!
 Willie’s followed in 1982, and the imperious Neil Tennant and Chris Lowe covered it in 1987 to mark the 10th anniversary of Elvis’s death on some ITV spectacular that I never saw, on account of always being out in pubs in Tooting on Saturday nights at the time.
 It became their third number one, and, so I gather, their best selling UK single.

 My main memory of getting into the Pet Shop Boys – and I fell instantly on hearing West End Girls during its second bite of the chart cherry in 1985, despite, or perhaps because, it didn’t quite fit into what I thought of as “my” music in those first years of college (ie. it was neither Wagnerian nor jingly-jangly, my longitude and latitude) – was admiration for the whole package.
 I felt the same way about Frankie Goes To Hollywood: the music, the look, the design, the philosophy, everything counted, and it was all up there on the screen, as it were.
 Buying Please, then Actually, via the first remix album Disco, I felt I was buying into something urbane and clever and graphic, something distillable into one-word titles.
 All that white space.